giokok-test/simulate-rl/README.md

   marks the evader's goal position and draws arrows indicating the initial heading of both players.
 During the run a table prints the distance vectors between the players and the goal along with the current velocities for both agents.
-The spawn volume for the pursuer is drawn using translucent green surfaces so you can verify the configuration visually.
+The spawn volume for the pursuer is now outlined with green lines only (surface fills were removed to keep the plot responsive).
-- `plot_config.py` renders a stand-alone visualisation of the environment configuration including the closed spawn volume.
+- `plot_config.py` renders a stand-alone visualisation of the environment configuration showing an outline of the spawn volume.
 The accompanying `SpawnVolumeDemo.ipynb` notebook calls this script so you can interactively adjust `config.yaml` and inspect the effect.